 Mr. Avanesyan served as a Senior Advisor in the Bureau of European and Eurasian Affairs, Office of Russian Affairs in the Department of State.
-A senior USG Russia expert, Mr. Avanesyan actively participated in the interagency and was a member of numerous NSC-led IPC and sub-IPC processes.
-A recognized authority in rule of law, he provides technical oversight of USAID rule of law and anti-corruption programs in a dozen countries.
+A senior USG Russia expert, Mr. Avanesyan actively participates in the interagency and has been a member of numerous NSC-led IPC and sub-IPC processes.
+A recognized authority in rule of law, he provided technical oversight of USAID rule of law and anti-corruption programs in a dozen countries.

-Mr. Avanesyan directed complex justice sector reform programs and managed a staff seasoned professionals in Kosovo.
+Mr. Avanesyan directed complex justice sector reform programs in Kosovo.
 He is a fluent Russian speaker.
-Prior to joining USAID, he worked in the World Bank and in several for-profit and not-for-profit international development organizations in Washington, DC.
-Mr. Avanesyan has worked in Armenia, Albania, Azerbaijan, Bulgaria, Bosnia and Herzegovina, Egypt, Georgia, Kazakhstan, Kosovo, Kyrgyzstan, Moldova, Mongolia, Montenegro, Macedonia, Romania, Russia, Serbia, Ukraine, and Sub-Saharan Africa.
+Prior to joining USAID, he worked in the World Bank and in several for-profit and not-for-profit non-governmental organizations in Washington, DC.

 MA (1998) and JD (1999), the University of Wisconsin-Madison